haganjam/BEF_quant_scale/README.md

 ## results

 The results folder stores various outputs generated throughout the analysis that may then be called later by other scripts.
 We have uploaded all relevant files that we generate during the analysis.
-Thus, to reproduce the results reported in the manuscipt, interested users do not have to run all the scripts.
+Thus, to reproduce the results reported in the manuscript, interested users do not have to run all the scripts.

 ## scripts